ankurtk/ankur/README.md

 # Breast-cancer-classification

-Unofficial code for paper "Breast Cancer Classification from Histopathological Images with Inception Recurrent Residual Convolutional Neural Network"
+Implementation of the paper "Breast Cancer Classification from Histopathological Images with Inception Recurrent Residual Convolutional Neural Network"

 ## IMPORTANT